Maps & Travels

 They needed Catholic priests to say mass for them, but they were banned from the Country.
 They had to visit in secret.
 If they were caught, they would be executed.

 The Perkins family were twice betrayed by servants.
-Soldiers raided the house looking for priests, but they never
+Soldiers raided the house looking for priests, but they never find any.

 In 1599, the local magistrate, Sir Francis